How to Invest in Plant-based Foods (Updated 2023)

 Interestingly, rising demand for plant-based foods isn't a sign that a large percentage of the population is going vegan or vegetarian.
 Rather, it is indicative of a shift to what’s being called a “flexitarian” diet in which consumers choose animal-based food products, but also opt for more plant-based alternatives.
 According to research firm Nielsen, 98 percent of consumers who purchase plant-based meat alternatives also buy animal meat.

 This food trend is especially prominent among younger people who are keen on reducing the environmental impact of rearing livestock.
-For example, a survey from the Food Institute shows that 65 percent of Generation Z members living in the US prefer a more “plant-forward” diet, while 79 percent are choosing meatless options at least once or twice per week.
+For example, recent consumer surveys show that 65 percent of Generation Z members living in the US prefer a more “plant-forward” diet, while 79 percent are choosing meatless options at least once or twice per week.
 Additionally, 42 percent of US households purchase plant-based milk.

 Similar trends in plant-based foods are prevalent among Canadian consumers as well, and restaurants in North America are increasing their plant-based menu offerings to include alternatives to meat and dairy.